bicerfatih/AWSFlaskImageProcessingAPIService/README.md

 # AWS EC2 Flask Image Processing API

 ## Project Description
-This repository contains a Flask-based API designed for efficient image processing.
-Tailored for deployment on AWS EC2, the application offers functionalities like image resizing, color mapping, and data handling through a SQLite database, making it ideal for cloud-based image processing solutions.
+This repository contains a Flask-based API designed for image processing.
+With the deployment on AWS EC2, the application offers functionalities like image resizing, color mapping, and data handling through a SQLite database, making it ideal for cloud-based image processing solutions.

 ## Features
 - **Image Resizing**: Automatically adjusts image sizes while maintaining aspect ratios.